crazzfeng/sendcloud-docs/docs/Accounts and Settings/teammates.md

 Account Owners or Administrators can add new teammates by following these steps:

-1. **Navigate to Management Page**​​: On the ​​Teammates​​ page, click the ​​Add Teammate​​ button.
+1. **Navigate to Management**​​: On the ​​Teammates​​ , click the ​​Add Teammate​​ button.
 2. **​​Fill in Information & Set Permissions**​​: In the pop-up window, provide the required information (e.g., name, email) and set appropriate permissions for the teammate (see Permission Levels).
 3. ​​**Send Invitation**​​: Upon confirmation, the system will automatically send an activation email to the teammate's email address.
 4. **​​Teammate Activation**​​: The invited teammate clicks the activation link in the email and follows the prompts to set their mobile number and password to activate their account.